yashaharshika/Data-Visualization/International Prospect Student/README.md

 # International Prospect Student

 This project aims to create dashboards to help international prospect students identify universities aligned with their interests.
-The dashboards are made using Tableau, Looker Studio (Google Data Studio), and Power BI.
+The dashboards are made using Tableau and Looker Studio (Google Data Studio).

 ## Research Questions
 1. How does the distribution of international student scores vary across different regions of the world?